 Type of wood: Sessile oak (Quercus petraea, durmast oak).

 The soil in which these oaks grow is very important.
-It should be rather low in nutrients and dry so as to force a slower growth of the oak.
+It should be rather low in nutrients and The term "dry" is used to describe the sweetness level of a ...
+More so as to force a slower growth of the oak.
 This produces narrow-growing timber with even growth rings that is correspondingly hard and sturdy and also has an ideal tannin content.
 The timber’s growth conditions are thus reflected in the wine.

 Criteria for the choice of trees: Healthy trunks, logging without any damages.

 Age of the trunks: between 130 and 160 years (140 years on average).

 Number of m³ of oak for the vat: At the start of processing, there were around 40-50 m³ of tree trunks; approx. 1/3 of this was actually used to build the vat (roughly 15 m³).